Election Video Maker: Create Campaign Videos Quickly

 Building a ground game means onboarding hundreds of volunteers quickly, often across multiple locations.
 Use the training video tool to produce consistent canvassing guides, phone banking scripts, and organizer briefings that every volunteer watches before their first shift.
 Update the content as campaign priorities shift and redistribute the new version the same day, without reshooting anything.

-Go from script to campaign-ready election video in four steps, with no filming, no editing software, and no production experience needed.
+Go from script to campaign-ready election video in four steps, with no filming, no editing software, and no prior production experience required.

 Open the editor and type or paste your campaign message.
 Add your key policy points, voter call to action, or announcement text.
-The platform reads your script and prepares the scene structure, timing, and narration automatically.
+The platform reads your script and automatically prepares the scene structure, timing, and narration.

-Pick a presenter, template, and visual format that fits your campaign tone.
-Select aspect ratio and branding colors to match your campaign identity across every video you produce.
+Pick a presenter, template, and visual format that suits your campaign tone.
+Select the aspect ratio and branding colours to match your campaign identity across every video you produce.

-Add your campaign logo, adjust subtitle style, fine-tune the narration voice, and review the scene breakdown.
-Make changes through the text editor without touching a timeline or export settings.
+Add your campaign logo, adjust the subtitle style, fine-tune the narration voice, and review the scene breakdown.
+Make changes through the text editor without needing to touch a timeline or export settings.

-Render the finished election video and download it for broadcast, social, or email.
+Render the finished election video and download it for broadcast, social media, or email.
 Localise into additional languages in one click to reach every voter community in your constituency.

-An election video maker is a tool that converts written campaign scripts into finished, broadcast-quality videos without filming or editing.
-You type your message, choose a visual format and presenter, and the platform builds the video automatically, including narration, scene structure, on-screen text, and branding.
-The result is a polished video ready for TV, social media, email, or digital ads in minutes rather than days.
+An election video maker is a tool that converts written campaign scripts into finished, broadcast-quality videos without any filming or manual editing.
+You type your message, choose a visual format and presenter, and the platform automatically builds the video, including narration, scene structure, on-screen text, and branding.
+The result is a polished video ready for TV, social media, email, or digital ads in minutes instead of days.

 Yes.
-You can create a professional presenter from a single photo using photo avatar technology, which produces a lifelike on-screen speaker that delivers your script without any filming.
-Alternatively, choose from 500+ stock presenters in the AI avatar library.
+You can create a professional presenter from a single photo using photo avatar technology, which generates a highly realistic on-screen speaker that delivers your script without any filming.
+Alternatively, you can choose from over 500 stock presenters in the AI avatar library.

 Most videos are ready within minutes of submitting your script.
 For rapid-response content after a debate, news story, or opponent ad, you can go from a written talking point to a finished video in under ten minutes.
-Campaigns that previously needed two to three days for a produced response can now release the same day.
+Campaigns that earlier needed two to three days for a produced response can now release it on the same day.

 Yes.
-The platform outputs studio-grade video quality suitable for TV spots, pre-roll ads, YouTube campaigns, and social media placements.
+The platform delivers studio-grade video quality suitable for TV spots, pre-roll ads, YouTube campaigns, and social media placements.
 You can control branding, formatting, transitions, and narration quality.
-The output meets the technical specifications required by major advertising platforms and broadcast channels without any additional post-production work.
+The output meets the technical specifications required by major advertising platforms and broadcast channels, so you do not need any additional post-production work.

 There is no limit on the number of videos you produce.
-Campaign messaging changes constantly throughout an election cycle, and every script update takes only minutes to regenerate.
+Campaign messaging changes constantly throughout an election cycle, and every script update takes only a few minutes to regenerate.
 Edit the text, re-render, and distribute the updated version.
 There is no reshooting, no rebooking crew, and no waiting for an editor.
-Campaigns can publish new video content daily without straining production resources.
+Campaigns can publish new video content every day without putting pressure on production resources.

 Traditional political video production typically costs $5,000 to $25,000 per finished spot and takes one to three weeks per video.
-An election video maker produces the same broadcast-quality output for a fraction of the cost and delivers in minutes.
-HeyGen users report up to 70% reduction in production costs.
-For down-ballot campaigns with limited budgets, this makes professional political ads accessible at a scale that was previously reserved for well-funded operations.
+An election video maker delivers the same broadcast-quality output at a fraction of the cost and in just a few minutes.
+HeyGen users report up to a 70% reduction in production costs.
+For down-ballot campaigns with limited budgets, this makes professional political ads accessible at a scale that was earlier possible only for well-funded operations.

 Yes.
-The AI voice cloning feature lets you clone your own voice from a short audio sample, so every video narration sounds exactly like you without any additional recording sessions.
-Your voice applies across every video you produce, and updates to scripts automatically use the same cloned voice, keeping your messaging consistent across the entire campaign.
+The AI voice cloning feature allows you to clone your own voice from a short audio sample, so every video narration sounds exactly like you, without any extra recording sessions.
+Your voice is applied across every video you create, and any updates to scripts will automatically use the same cloned voice, keeping your messaging consistent across the entire campaign.

 Yes.
 Use the PDF to video tool to convert policy documents, briefing decks, or printed materials into narrated video content automatically.
 The PPT To video tool does the same for PowerPoint files.
-Both tools extract the content, build a scene structure, and produce a finished narrated video with no manual editing required.
+Both tools extract the content, create a scene structure, and generate a finished narrated video with no manual editing required.

 Yes.
-A free plan is available with no credit card required and lets you generate videos and explore the core features at no cost.
-Paid plans starting at $24 per month unlock voice cloning, longer video lengths, and full access to the presenter library and multilingual output.
+A free plan is available with no credit card required and allows you to generate videos and explore the core features at no cost.
+Paid plans starting at $24 per month unlock voice cloning, longer video durations, and full access to the presenter library and multilingual output.
 Down-ballot and grassroots campaigns can start producing professional video content the same day they sign up, with no upfront commitment.

 Yes.
-You can upload your own footage, images, and audio directly into the editor to build a political ad video that uses real campaign assets alongside AI-generated elements.
+You can upload your own footage, images, and audio directly into the editor to create a political ad video that uses real campaign assets alongside AI-generated elements.
 Add text banners, apply filters, and connect your uploaded visuals with AI narration to produce a high-quality finished video.
-This is especially handy for campaigns that want to use footage from events or rallies alongside generated content without switching tools or platforms.
+This is especially useful for campaigns that want to use footage from events or rallies along with generated content, without having to switch tools or platforms.

 You can publish political campaign videos directly to Facebook, Instagram, TikTok, YouTube, and any website or email platform that accepts standard video files.
 The editor includes resize tools so each video exports in the correct format and aspect ratio for every platform automatically.
-Download the finished file, connect your accounts, and distribute to every channel in a single workflow without reformatting content by hand.
+Download the finished file, connect your accounts, and distribute to every channel in a single workflow without manually reformatting the content.

 Explore more AI-powered tools